Most people traveling in Spain or Italy all have the same question,

 If you’re at a hotel or in your own bathroom use your personal, hand-sized towel hanging next to the bidet.
 If you’re at a friend’s house, you just dry off with toilet paper.

 Looking for something to dry your hands or face off with in an Italian bathroom though?
-Don’t reach for the towel near the bidet! 🙂
+If it’s not your personal one, don’t reach for the towel near the bidet! 🙂

 Are you going to Italy or Spain soon?
 Now that you know what a bidet is, you can travel there with peace of mind.